This post may contain affiliate links. See my disclosure policy.

 - Preheat the oven to 180C/350F.
 Grease a 9 x 13-inch baking dish and set aside.

-- Steam or microwave your cauliflower until lightly tender.
-In a non-stick pan, add oil and place over medium heat.
-Once hot, add the onions, peppers, and ground sausage.
+- In a large skillet, add the oil and place over medium heat.
+Once hot, add the onions, peppers, and Italian sausage.
 Cook for 3-4 minutes, until the sausage is browned.

-- Bake the casserole for 35-40 minutes, or until the center is cooked.
+- Bake the casserole for 35-40 minutes, or until the center is cooked and the edges are golden brown.

 - Remove the casserole from the oven and serve immediately, or let it cool completely.